 - Fine sea salt and white pepper to taste

-To assemble the pie place the sweet potato in a medium sized casserole dish.
+- To assemble the pie place the sweet potato in a medium sized casserole dish.
 Top with salmon flakes.
 Add the spinach-leek sauce, tucking in between the potato and fish.
 Cover with puff pastry (one piece) gently pressing in around the edges to remove any air bubbles.
 Alternatively cut your pastry sheet into squares and make a pattern (as I have done).
 Brush the pastry with the beaten egg.
-Bake for 25-30 minutes.
+Bake for 30 minutes.
+If the pastry starts to brown too quickly cover the pie loosely with a sheet of tin foil for the final 10 minutes.
 Remove from the oven, set aside for 5 minutes and serve.

 Pin Salmon Pot Pie with Leek, Spinach & Sweet Potato (Puff Pastry)